 Starting your process serving business is easy with the ServeManager Bundle.
 Build a powerful online presence with a custom website and get the top-rated process serving software.

 I'm a process server (or want to be), now what?
-The next steps to take your business to the next level is expanding your networking and marketing in order to gain new business.
+The next steps to take your business to the next level is further expanding your networking and marketing to gain new business.
 A great option is to network with other process servers to offer contract work.
-This is particularly useful for nationwide or agencies with coverage areas across states.
+This is particularly useful for nationwide agencies with coverage areas across states.
 Furthermore, you should focus on marketing directly to law firms and courthouses.
 Even if they are already established and have a process serving company, you should introduce your company, services, and why you are the best choice for the legal support service needs.

 Process servers with at least one year of experience and two letters of recommendation can join ServeNow to market to even more law firms, businesses, and private individuals to gain a reputation in the process serving industry.